Ron's Gone Wrong: Casting

 Grazer first began recording lines for the role of Barney in 2017 when he was 13 and did not finalize his role until early 2021 by the time he was 18.
 Grazer said that it became difficult to maintain his 13-year-old prepubescent voice throughout the years of recording.
 He was originally introduced as a test voice for early animatics, but Smith kept him on after being astounded by the emotional range of his performance.

 Galifianakis was instructed to perform much of his lines for the role of Ron in a deadpan voice, to convey that Ron is run by an algorithm and is not very emotional.
 He commented that this was challenging and unusual, because he had never had directors in the past ask for "less" emotion.
-Smith praised Helms performance as the role of Graham for skilfully improvising lines and contributing additional "touches" to the film, saying "You give him the lines and he’ll do six versions of his own and he’s hilarious".
+Smith praised Helms' performance in the role of Graham for skillfully improvising lines and contributing additional "touches" to the film, saying "You give him the lines and he’ll do six versions of his own and he’s hilarious".

 Animation

 The character of Ron was designed to be aesthetically reminiscent of "stripped-down" computer software, with the pixelated interfaces of the MS-DOS operating system being a source of inspiration.
 Emphasis was placed on allowing Ron's animated performance to be versatile within the constraints of his design, which demanded precise control over his motion graphics skin that deliver his facial expressions.
 This included allowing his face slide all across his body, such as his eyeballs appearing between his legs when picked up.
 Baynham explained "he doesn't have a face that you can do all the classic things with, but somehow he does... like the way his eye might slip a little bit... that speaks to his simple clownishness."
 Vine referred to Ron's behaviour as being alike to the Clippy personal assistant, describing him "cheerfully and annoyingly helpful all the time".
 Locksmith consulted with the toy designer Sphero to investigate what would be a realistic design for a social media robot.
 Vine said, "we wanted the movie to feel like it’s set right around now so the bot needs to feel tangible".
 Animation director Eric Leighton explained that it was important to track the emotional state of Ron to determine his range of behaviour.
 The scene where Ron physically attacks children is where he is "the most broken that a robot could possibly be", and the scene where he is reprogrammed is at his most benign.
-The whole movie was shot out of sequence in favor of doing scenes across his degrees of "brokeness".
+The whole movie was shot out of sequence in favor of doing scenes across his degrees of "brokenness".
 The character design of Barney was distinguished through coordinated color palettes; Barney's clothes are patterned in "earth tones" to indicate his love of nature, and his home is vibrant in contrast to the muted colors of other homes in the town he lives in.
-In the storyboards of the film, Barney was originally going to have an shaped keyhole on his shirt to represent Locksmith's logo.